Plans and Regulations

-The Wastewater Master Plan was adopted in 2004 and updated in 2010 and 2016.
-The plan examines the existing wastewater system infrastructure.
-It identifies collection system capital improvement projects required to provide service to existing and future development through build-out of the Town’s service area boundary.
+The Wastewater Master Plan (PDF) was originally adopted in 2004 and examines the existing wastewater system infrastructure.
+It identifies collection system capital improvement projects required to provide service to existing and future development through build-out of the Town's service area boundary.
 The goals of the plan are to: